-Dan Pardo is a NYC-based music director, pianist, and arranger, having made his Broadway debut as assistant conductor/keyboardist for Amazing Grace at the Nederlander Theatre.
-Off-Broadway credits include Friends!
-The Parody Musical (St. Luke’s), Found (Atlantic), Rothschild and Sons (York), Soot and Spit (New Ohio) and Skippyjon Jones: Snow What? with TheatreworksUSA at the Lucille Lortel.
+Dan Pardo is a NYC-based music director, pianist, arranger, and educator, having made his Broadway debut as assistant conductor and keyboardist for Amazing Grace at the Nederlander Theatre.
+Off-Broadway credits include The Office!
+A Musical Parody (Jerry Orbach), Found (Atlantic), Rothschild and Sons (York), Soot and Spit (New Ohio) and Skippyjon Jones: Snow What? with TheatreworksUSA at the Lucille Lortel.

-Other NYC credits include workshop productions of Come From Away, (currently on Broadway at the Schoenfeld), Persephone Unplugged, On Rosen Street, Marco Polo, Never Grimm, and The Oliver Experiment, along with concerts at the Laurie Beechman Theater, 54 Below, The Duplex, Metropolitan Room, and The Green Room 42.
+Other NYC credits include workshop productions of Come From Away, (currently on Broadway at the Schoenfeld), Stepchild, Mythic (as Persephone Unplugged), On Rosen Street, Marco Polo, Never Grimm, and The Oliver Experiment, along with concerts at the Laurie Beechman Theater, 54 Below, The Duplex, Metropolitan Room, and The Green Room 42.

-Regional favorites include Company (starring Aaron Tveit) at Barrington Stage, How to Succeed at The 5th Avenue, Fun Home at Weston Playhouse, and A Connecticut Christmas Carol at Goodspeed Musicals, where Dan was on staff for three seasons.
+Regional favorites include Company (starring Aaron Tveit) at Barrington Stage, How to Succeed at The 5th Avenue, Fun Home at Weston Playhouse, Working at ACT, and A Connecticut Christmas Carol at Goodspeed Musicals, where Dan was on staff for three seasons.

-Dan tours regularly with the vocal jazz quintet, Marquee Five, and music-directs BariToned and the National Asian Artists Project (NAAP) choir.
-When he's not working, Dan enjoys playing board games, watching movies, and playing his 30-Button Anglo Concertina.
-Since 2014, he is happily married to the talented Chrissy Pardo, and the Cat Daddy of the adorable Gelatoni.
-Dan also writes and produces a weekly web series, Pardo's Turn.
+Dan performs regularly with the vocal jazz quintet, Marquee Five, and music-directs BariToned and the National Asian Artists Project (NAAP) choir.
+When he's not working, Dan enjoys playing games, watching movies, and singing sea chanteys with his 30-Button Anglo Concertina.
+Since 2014, he has been happily married to the talented Chrissy Pardo, and the Cat Daddy of the adorable Gelatoni.